PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 If you’ve been cancer-free for three years, you can get a life insurance quote with PolicyMe in just a few clicks.
 No commitment necessary.

 No, if you have cancer, you cannot get traditional whole life insurance.
 However, you can get a guaranteed issue life insurance policy which can last your whole life, but coverage amounts will be much smaller than a typical life insurance policy.

 Yes, cancer patients can get life insurance in Canada.

 But some companies will deny you for certain policies if you have cancer, which is considered a critical illness.
 So, your best option is a guaranteed issue policy which does not require any medical screening.

 Yes, if you have stage 4 cancer, you can get guaranteed issue life insurance.

 Note that most policies will only give your beneficiaries the full death benefit after two years of the policy being signed.
 So, if you pass away before then, your loved ones will only receive a return on the premiums you already paid.

-If you have cancer, term life insurance will cost you more than it will for a healthy person.
+If you have cancer, you'll pay higher term life insurance premiums than a healthy person will.
 This is because you will likely need to get a guaranteed issue life insurance policy which is more expensive than traditional policies.

 Shop around with different insurers who offer guaranteed issue life insurance to see your pricing options.